 Examples of how much your asthma compensation claim settlement might be worth

 The examples I give below relate to the pain and suffering element only of your asthma compensation claim (which must be verified by an independent medical expert instructed by your solicitor) .
-The examples are for claims which settle in 2017 and 2018:
+The examples are for claims which settle in 2018:

 1. Mild asthma average payouts